Dongbaekseom

 Dongbaekseom is a former island in U-dong, Busan, South Korea.
 It is located on the west end of the Haeundae Beach.
 It was designated as a monument of Busan on March 9, 1999.

 History

 As the name suggests, the area used to be an island, but now is a part of the mainland.
 This happened gradually as a result of soil accumulation between the island and mainland.
 It is named for Camellia flowers, which reportedly bloom in abundance in it.

 It has long been considered a scenic location.
 Poet Ch'oe Ch'i-wŏn visited the place.
 At present, it offers views of Gwangang Bridge and Haeundae Beach.
-A trail is built around Dongbaek Island, and people from the past and the present are cut down in various places, including Choi Chi-won's Haeundae, statues, and disputes, as well as Princess Hwangok's legendary mermaid statue and Nurimaru APEC House.
+A trail is built around Dongbaekseom, and traces of people from the past and the present are carved in various places, including Choi Chi-won's Haeundae, statues, and inscriptions, as well as Princess Hwangok's legendary mermaid statue and Nurimaru APEC House.